 Facing due south and under strong Mediterranean climatic influence, but also oceanic, these harsh and stony soils, with a dry climate, give our Syrah-dominated blends the fruity, spicy and peppery character and generally develop the unique aromatic complexity of our wines.

 The geographical location of the vineyard means that the grapes benefit from a significant amount of sunshine, the unique harmony of these natural elements, and also a good richness of water in the basement.
 The strong presence of the ocean wind actively contributes to the protection of the vines and replaces the best treatments.

 Convinced that growing vines in harmony with nature is the best way to bring local wines to the highest level of excellence, restructuring the vineyard was the priority of Richard and Sophie.
-As soon as they arrived, they began converting the estate to biodynamic farming and reduced yields to 25 HL per hectare, all for the benefit of nature and wine consumers.
+As soon as they arrived, they began converting the estate to biodynamic farming and reduced yields to 25 HL per hectare (10 HL per acre), all for the benefit of nature and consumers.